 All prospective students will be auditioning for 1 of the following:

-a.
-This includes arts training in Creative Writing and Visual and Cinematic Arts
+- Creative and Fine arts pre-majors: This includes arts training in Creative Writing, and Visual & Cinematic Arts

-a.
-This includes artistic training in theatre (Musical Theatre, Acting, Technical Theatre), Dance, and Music (Orchestra and Jazz)
+- Performing Arts Pre-major: This includes artistic training in theatre (Musical Theatre & Acting), Dance, and Music (Orchestra, Jazz & Choral Music)

 We understand the importance of intense art exploration in the middle school years.
 As such, the audition process is different than the high school audition process.
 The process is committed to finding students with an intense passion and commitment for artistic expression.
 There is nothing to prepare.
 The panel will be conducting creative and performing arts assessments to determine the student’s engagement level and passion for the arts.
 If accepted, students will be able to select their desired arts training based upon their interest, skill, and availability.

-In grades 6-8, students begin with more flexibility in their art curriculum and move toward a focused pre-major in one of the five arts majors--dance, creative writing, music, visual and media arts, and theatre.
+In grades 6-7, students begin with more flexibility in their art curriculum and move toward a focused 8th grade pre-major in one of the five arts majors--dance, creative writing, music, visual and media arts, and theatre.